-2.2.7 Docking Bay

-When you are ready to launch you ship into space, maneuver your character onto the docking bay in the center of the amphitheater (see Figure 1) and press a key.
+2.2.7 Docking Bay: When you are ready to launch your ship into space, maneuver your character onto the docking bay and press a key.
 Starport will direct you from there.
 Remember to keep your Security Code Wheel handy as you leave Starport.